[HISTORY: Adopted by the Town of Bedford as indicated in article histories. Amendments noted where applicable.]

 Wind speed: 90 mph; ground snow load: 70 pounds per square foot; weathering: severe; frost line depth: 48 inches; termite probability: slight to moderate; winter design temperature: 0°; flood hazard: Flood Insurance Rate Maps; seismic design class: C.

-Adopt the appendices for each of the codes referenced in RSA 155:a.
+Adopt the appendixes for each of the codes referenced in RSA 155-A and any additional codes referenced within § 92-9.
 Where any appendix conflicts with any local ordinance or other state code, the more stringent requirement shall take precedence unless state statute or local ordinance prohibits the use of the specific requirements.

 Providing for the establishment of the minimum regulations governing the conditions and maintenance of all property, buildings and structures; by providing the standards for supplied utilities and facilities and other physical things and conditions essential to ensure that structures are safe, sanitary and fit for occupation and use; and the condemnation of buildings and structures unfit for human occupancy and use and the demolition of such structures; by adopting the current edition of the International Property Maintenance Code.
 This Property Maintenance Code shall not apply to those single residential dwelling units that are owner-occupied.